 PILLAR #7: OPTIMIZATION

-There’s another important trait that characterizes highly productive and successful people: the constant search for optimization.
-Optimization on all the processes and systems that regulate their lives, and optimization for themselves as a person and human being.
+There’s another trait that characterizes highly productive people: the constant search for optimization.
+Optimization on all the processes and systems that regulate their lives, and optimization for themselves as human beings.

 In consequence, productive people know that they need to:

 - Avoid time-wasting activities.

 - Be organized, at work and at home.